TCottier96/TCottier96.github.io/index.md

 </video>
 Nakayama, R., & Holcombe, A. (2021).
 A dynamic noise background reveals perceptual motion extrapolation: The twinkle-goes illusion. _Journal of Vision, 21_(11):14, 1-14. https://doi.org/10.1167/jov.21.11.14

 **Explanation:** The two squares always disappear when they are vertically aligned.
-When the background noise is static when the squares disappear, the square's final position should appear vertically aligned.
-When the background noise is dynamic, the square's final positions should appear displaced in their direction of motion.
+When the background noise is static when the squares disappear, the squares' final position should appear vertically aligned.
+When the background noise is dynamic, the squares' final positions should appear displaced in their direction of motion.

 ### Flash-jump effect (FJ)